shellbro/ansible-role-emacs/README.md

 * version - version of Emacs to be installed (required)
 * source_dir - directory on the system to store downloaded source code (by default `/root/src`)
+* config_url - URL to Emacs config file (required)
+* config_dir - directory on the system to store downloaded config file (required)
+* config_owner - user owner of the config file (required)
+* config_group - group owner of the config file (if not specified, by default the same as user owner)

 Dependencies
 ------------